hexalang/Hexa/docs/reference.md

 // Safe navigation
 a?.b?.c()

-x = value!! // Force unwrap -> unchecked (zero-cost) and may crash elsewhere
+// Double exclamation mark is not allowed to type because its implies some other "not just !" operator exists to the reader

-// value!!.field // Not allowed to avoid confusion (`value!.field` would throw anyway due to immediate null-dereference)
+// x = value!! // Error: Not allowed to avoid confusion
 ```

 ### Design Considerations (Nullability)